JavaMatrix/HarvestCraft/README.md

 - Right click the project "Minecraft" on the left, go to "Java Build Path", tab "Source".

-- Press "Find Source", pick the ".../HarvestCraft/src" folder, enter "HarvestCraft_src" as the folder name (for example).
+- Press "Link Source", pick the ".../HarvestCraft/src" folder, enter "HarvestCraft_src" as the folder name (for example).

 - Get to modding!
 Press the green arrow at the top to run the game.